Last updated: November 10, 2021

-Energy drinks are one of the least studied over the counter supplements in abundant supply, interestingly, manufacturers determine their safety, efficacy, and content.
-Regulation by the Food and Drug Administration (FDA) is limited to dietary supplement, manufacturing, labeling, and marketing.1 Yet these drinks are consumed by various age groups.
-The estimated total sales in the United States was $5.4 billion (2006).8 Consumers are unaware of the dangerous side effects associated with these drinks in combination with other drugs, specifically, hyperthermia and arrhythmias.
+Energy drinks are one of the least studied over-the-counter supplements in abundant supply, interestingly, manufacturers determine their safety, efficacy, and content.
+Regulation by the Food and Drug Administration (FDA) is limited to dietary supplements, manufacturing, labeling, and marketing.1 Yet these drinks are consumed by various age groups.
+The estimated total sales in the United States was $5.4 billion (2006).6 Consumers are unaware of the dangerous side effects associated with these drinks in combination with other drugs, specifically, hyperthermia and arrhythmias.
 This article seeks to identify these risks and associations that have been linked to the consumption of energy drinks, and effective treatment.

-Energy drinks (ED) became popular during the 1990’s, they originally contained caffeine, taurine, and carbohydrates.
-Today, energy drinks contain: caffeine, vitamins, dimethylamylamine, creatine, arginine, B-Alanine, taurine, phosphate, and many other herbal extracts (examples include; ginseng and yohimbine).
-Manufacturers are not required to divulge all concentrations of ingredients under “proprietary blend” (PB) laws.
-This law means that some ingredients are kept secret.
-Among the top selling energy drinks are: monster, red bull, full throttle, sobe no fear, and rockstar.2 Caffeine, sugar, and sodium are the only consistently listed contents in milligrams and grams.
+Caffeine, sugar, and sodium are the only consistently listed contents in milligrams and grams.
 Other ingredients include an “energy blend” (interchangeable with proprietary blend).
 These blends may be problematic, for patients, providers, and researchers, as the PB is unknown.
-Most ED studies have focused on the primary ingredient: caffeine.
+Most energy drink studies have focused on the primary ingredient: caffeine.
 There is not much information about the energy blend or potentially toxic effects from various combinations in the actual mixtures.
 This fact may compromise patient safety when ingesting more than the recommended amounts, or with other substances.

 According to the latter authors the earliest symptoms of acute caffeine poisoning are anorexia, tremor, and restlessness, followed by nausea, vomiting, tachycardia, and agitation.
 Serious intoxication includes delirium, seizures, supraventricular and ventricular tachyarrhythmia, hypokalemia, and hyperglycemia may occur.
 The authors also noted that hypotension is caused by excessive beta-2-mediated vasodilatation with low diastolic and wide pulse pressure.

 The latter 2 cases had predominately the same presenting symptoms, but unfortunately, very different outcomes (death versus life).
 Managing the acute symptoms of psychostimulants and reducing cardiotoxicity is complicated.
 Blocking only the alpha adrenoceptors lowers blood pressure and body temperature, but enhances heart rate in response to MDMA.
-Blocking the beta adrenoceptors lowers tachycardia but enhances vascular pressure response to cocaine.9 Controlling heart rate, temperature and blood pressure with combined alpha/beta blockers, thereby controls reduces circulating catecholamines.9
+Blocking the beta adrenoceptors lowers tachycardia but enhances vascular pressure response to cocaine.7 Controlling heart rate, temperature and blood pressure with combined alpha/beta blockers, thereby reduces circulating catecholamines.7

-ED’s have become a wide spread problem, in 2011 the number of visits to the emergency department exceeded 20,000, and nearly half involved adverse effects from ED misuse.12 Currently, caffeine-related poisonings are reported to the American Association of Poison Control Centers’ National Poison Data System.12 In 2012, ED overdoses can now be reported under “caffeine containing” adverse reactions.
-The American Medical Association voted to endorse a ban, but not the sale of ED’s.
-The American Academy of Pediatrics concluded that ED’s are not appropriate for children and adolescents.
-The National Collegiate Athletic Association (NCAA), the International Olympics Committee, and the National Federation of High Schools also caution children and athletes of the risks associated with the advertised benefits.13
+The American Medical Association voted to endorse a ban on marketing energy drinks to children under 13 years old, but not the sale of energy drinks.11 The American Academy of Pediatrics concluded that energy drinks are not appropriate for children and adolescents.
+The National Collegiate Athletic Association (NCAA), the International Olympics Committee, and the National Federation of High Schools also caution children and athletes of the risks associated with the advertised benefits.12